Rudra2002/Python-uni-hostel-auto-login/README.md

 ```
 5. Copy the program from the source folder to where you want it and double-click to run.

+## Configuration Instructions
+1. Go to the source folder and edit the code to change your-username and your-password to your credentials.

 **Note:** Make sure to periodically check for updates and adjust your setup accordingly.